-You are required to verify annually that you’re still eligible for the SafeLink Wireless Lifeline program (aka recertification).
+You are required to verify annually to prove that you’re still eligible for the SafeLink Wireless Lifeline program (aka recertification).
 The proof can be anything from a sworn statement or physical proof of income.
-Lastly, if you decide that you no longer want to participate in the SafeLink program, you get to keep the phone.
-You can continue to purchase airtime and use it as you had before.
-The only difference is that you won’t get free airtime.
+Lastly, if you decide that you no longer want to participate in the SafeLink Lifeline program, you get to keep the phone.

 Things to know:

 ABOUT THE AUTHOR: This site was created to help people find information about free government phones.
 We do not mail, activate or repair free government phones nor do we provide service.
 If you have questions about phone service we suggest you contact the phone service provider directly.